-In 2016, there were 8 resident workers who caught public transport to work (train, bus, tram or ferry) in Gladstone Regional Council area, compared with 2,003 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 8 resident workers in Retail Trade who caught public transport to work (train, bus, tram or ferry) in Gladstone Regional Council area, compared with 2,016 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers (Retail Trade) of Gladstone Regional Council area and Queensland were:
+The major differences between the method of travel to work of the Retail Trade resident workers in Gladstone Regional Council area and the Queensland workforce were:

-- A larger percentage of resident workers (Retail Trade) travelled to work by Car, as passenger (10.7% compared to 7.4%)
+- A larger percentage of resident workers who travelled by car, as passenger (10.7% compared to 7.4%)

-- A larger percentage of resident workers (Retail Trade) travelled to work by Car, as driver (66.5% compared to 64.8%)
+- A smaller percentage of resident workers who travelled by bus (0.1% compared to 3.1%)

-- A smaller percentage of resident workers (Retail Trade) travelled to work by Bus (0.1% compared to 3.1%)
+- A larger percentage of resident workers who travelled by car, as driver (66.5% compared to 64.8%)

-- A smaller percentage of resident workers (Retail Trade) travelled to work by Train (0.0% compared to 1.6%)
+- A smaller percentage of resident workers who travelled by train (0% compared to 1.6%)

-The largest changes in the method of travel of work of the resident workers (Retail Trade) in Gladstone Regional Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Retail Trade resident workers in Gladstone Regional Council area between 2011 and 2016 were: